sympho-ru/research-visualizer/README.md

 <ol>
   <li>
-    Load the SAVE file in PSPP.
+    Load the SAV file in PSPP.
   </li>
   <li>
     Export the data to CSV through running the following commands (syntaxes):